Chronology of World War II

 Marshalls

-Beginning at dawn, the guns of the American warships and those sited on the islets surrounding Engebi open up on that island, and at 8:42a.m.
-2 battalions of the 22nd Marine Regt land.
-The Japanese only put up any organized reisstance at the south end of the island which is captured by the Marines in the first afternoon.
+Beginning at dawn, the guns of the American warships and those sited on the islets surrounding Engebi open up on that island, and at 0842 2 battalions of the 22nd Marine Regiment land.
+The enemy offers organized resistance only at the southern tip of the island which by 1450 is declared sedure.
+Tanks land with the marines and the island is captured quickly, with over 1,000 Japanese defenders killed.
 During the night Japanese counterattacks are driven off.
+Documents captured on the island indicate that Parry and Eniwetok islands are more strongly defended that originally estimated.

 Meanwhile other American units begin the occupation and mopping up of the smaller islets.